CREEC facilitates professional learning for teachers through establishing key partnerships with government, non-government and community groups.

 Canoeing on the Canning

-A professional development day for teachers, youth group leaders and community members, teachers can go on a journey of discovery through this unique region by canoe and on foot.
-Beginning at Riverton Bridge, the canoeing takes teachers down the river to Kent Street Weir and back.
+A professional development day for teachers, youth group leaders and community members, Go on a journey of discovery through this unique region by canoe and on foot.
+Beginning at Kent Street Weir, canoe down the river and back.
+Learn about the wide range of environmental education programs available in the Perth region.

 To register or for more information contact: SERCUL on 9458 5664.

-Registrations are now open for the 2020 Catchments, Corridors and Coasts!
+Registrations are now open for the Catchments, Corridors and Coasts 2021!
 This three day workshop provides a snapshot of environmental education in Western Australia from our vast catchment, through our winding corridors to our spectacular coast.
 This is a fantastic opportunity to network and focuses on learning through experience and skill development, while also reflecting on the synergies between the environmental education practitioners in WA.